How to Export Data from TradingView (Strategy Trades & Chart Data)

 3

-• Open Strategy Tester panel in TradingView
+Open the Strategy Tester panel in TradingView

-• Click the strategy name dropdown
+Click the strategy name dropdown (shows your strategy name with a down arrow)

 4